Iamtsquare07/iamtsquare07/README.md

 ### Hi there 👋
-## Why do Java developers wear glasses?
+## Why do Javascript developers wear glasses?
 Because they don't see sharp😜
 <!--
 **Iamtsquare07/iamtsquare07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.